-At Bitham Brook, the curriculum content is directed by the National Curriculum document which can be downloaded below:
+At Bitham Brook, the curriculum content is directed by the National Curriculum.

 We use the Oxford Reading Tree scheme supported by Floppy’s Phonics reading books to teach reading at Bitham Brook.
 In Key Stage One we use Rigby Star and other schemes tailored to help individual learners who benefit from additional or different approaches.